johnamdickson/portfolio-project-4/README.md

   - The background of the form is same as other forms to create a link back to the site content.
   - The form contains a Go Back button for the user to easily return to the previous page.
   - When the close button is clicked a confirmation dialogue appears to double check the user wants to close out the emission.
-  - On closing, the user will be redirecetd to the emissions page and informed via alert that the emission has been closed.<br><br>
+  - On closing, the user will be redirected to the emissions page and informed via alert that the emission has been closed.<br><br>
   ![close-emission](README-files/close-emission.gif)
 - __Submit Check Page__
   - The submit check page consists of a simple form with a drop down to select the emission status and a comments text input for uploading to the database.
 Not the comments input has placeholder text to assist the user filling in the correct information.
 The form is again held within a responsive container.